island-is/handbook/docs/api-design-guide/resource-oriented-design.md

 name of its parent and the name of the API service.
 The type is known as the **Collection ID**, and the identifier is known as the **Resource ID**.
-Resource IDs are usually random strings assigned by the API service, though it is also OK to accept custom resource IDs from clients. **Collection ID's must be the plural form of the noun used for the resource and Resource ID's should be immutable**.
+Resource IDs are usually random strings assigned by the API service, though it is also OK to accept custom resource IDs from clients. **Collection IDs must be the plural form of the noun used for the resource and Resource IDs should be immutable**.

 Below are two examples of valid resource names: